digitoimistodude/dudestack/README.md

 * I mostly use WordPress in finnish language, so WPLANG must be set to fi
 * Composer modifications, getting latest finnish WordPress from sv.wordpress.org.
 * Automation.
 I mean composer create-project is awesome, but I want everything else automated as well when I start a new project

-I assume you use and know these tools in your workflow:

-- Sublime Text 3
-- CodeKit
-- Sequel Pro
-- MAMP Pro
-- GitHub for Mac
-- Flow
-- CodeBox
-- Adobe Edge Inspect
-- Capistrano
-- Composer
-- WordPress Cli
-- Nginx

 ## createproject.sh